 Annals of Neurosciences adheres to the SAGE Vancouver reference style.
 View the SAGE Vancouver guidelines to ensure your manuscript conforms to this reference style.

-Annals of Neurosciences will be hosted on SAGE Track SAGE, a web based online submission and peer review system, which is currently under processing.
-Until then, please submit your manuscript to Editor-in-Chief at email@example.com
+Annals of Neurosciences is hosted on SAGE Track SAGE; a web based online submission and peer review system.
+Please visit https://peerreview.sagepub.com/aon to login and submit your article online.

 Please supply a title, short title, an abstract and keywords to accompany your article.
 The title, keywords and abstract are key to ensuring readers find your article online through online search engines such as Google.
 Please refer to the information and guidance on how best to title your article, write your abstract and select your keywords by visiting the SAGE Journal Author Gateway for guidelines on How to Help Readers Find Your Article Online.

 Provide full contact details for the corresponding author including email, mailing address and telephone numbers.
 Academic affiliations are required for all co-authors.
 These details should be presented separately to the main text of the article to facilitate anonymous peer review.

 You will be asked to provide contact details and academic affiliations for all co-authors via the submission system and identify who is to be the corresponding author.
 These details must match what appears on your manuscript.
 At this ensure you have included all the required statements and declarations and uploaded any additional supplementary files (including reporting guidelines where relevant).